Freezard/hs-arena-info/README.md

 ### Transformation Odds

 ![Site overview](images/readme/odds.jpg)
->Transformation odds lists the best chances for getting aid in the form of taunt, rush etc when transforming a minion (for example with Evolve).
+>Transformation odds are helpful when needing immediate survival as it lists the best chances for getting Taunt, Rush etc when transforming a minion with a certain cost (for example with Evolve).
 It also lists the average attack/health with the chosen mechanic for each mana pool.
 Clicking on a mana pool will display all the possible minions.
-Average Stats includes every minion (banned minions are included when transforming).
+Average Stats includes every minion.
+>- Banned minions are included when transforming
+>- Dormant minions are excluded for mechanics since you usually want a minion that has immediate Rush etc

 ### Win/Draft Rates
 ![Site overview](images/readme/card.jpg)